sap-tutorials/Tutorials/tutorials/hana-clients-choose-hana-instance/hana-clients-choose-hana-instance.md

 [ACCORDION-BEGIN [Step 2: ](SAP HANA Cloud)]

-Here are a few benefits of using SAP HANA in the cloud:
+Here are a few benefits of using SAP HANA Cloud:

 * Software updates are automatically applied by SAP.